rousan/rust-web-frameworks-benchmark/README.md

-# Benchmarking Rust Web Frameworks: hyper vs gotham vs actix-web vs rocket
+# Benchmarking Rust Web Frameworks: hyper vs gotham vs actix-web vs warp vs rocket

 I was building a very performance sensitive API service using Rust and I was trying to find out which http framework I should use as there a lot of frameworks out there for Rust.
 So, I just shortlisted some of them and I ran a `hello world route` for every frameworks